awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 ### Set up appropriate roles to use with SageMaker Pipelines

-To set up the SageMaker Pipelines you will need permissions to create ECR repositories, pull and push to them, pull from the AWS ECR Public Gallery, launch SageMaker jobs, manage SageMaker Pipelines, and interact with data on S3.
+To set up the SageMaker Pipelines you will need permissions to create ECR repositories, pull and push docker images to them, pull images from the AWS ECR Public Gallery, launch SageMaker jobs, manage SageMaker Pipelines, and interact with data on S3.
 We will create a role for Amazon EC2 on the AWS console, which will also create an associated instance profile to use with an EC2 instance.

 You will also need access to a SageMaker execution that your jobs assume during execution.
 You can use the [Amazon SageMaker Role Manager](https://docs.aws.amazon.com/sagemaker/latest/dg/role-manager.html) to streamline the creation of the necessary roles.